plone/plone.protect/README.txt

 protect decorator
 =================

-The most common way to use plone.app.protect is through the ``protect`` decorator.
+The most common way to use plone.protect is through the ``protect`` decorator.
 This decorator takes a list of *checkers* as parameters: each checker will check a specific security aspect of the request.
 For example::

-  from plone.app.protect import protect from plone.app.protect import PostOnly
+  from plone.protect import protect from plone.protect import PostOnly

   @protect(PostOnly)
   def SensitiveMethod(self, REQUEST=None):